d0minicw0ng/dominicwong617.github.io/_posts/2014-08-10-open-jasmine-spec-from-vim.markdown

 there are 100 asynchronous specs in the file and your spec is the last one?

 How annoying is that!
 It just sucks, and you know what I mean.
 Therefore, my co-worker and I wrote a vim script to open jasmine specs from vim.
-When you type <Leader>oj, it looks at your current line and determine what specs to run.
+When you type |oj, it looks at your current line and determine what specs to run.

 Let's say if your cursor is inside a "it" block or on the "it" line, then it will only run one spec.
 If your cursor